-In 2005, Uhuru leading his team of KANU which teamed up with Liberal Democratic Movement (LDP) wing of NARC campaigned against the draft constitution which Kenyans were to vote for or against it.
+In 2005, Uhuru leading his team of KANU which teamed up with Liberal Democratic Movement (LDP) wing of NARC campaigned against the draft constitution which Kenyans were to vote for or against.
 The opposition prevailed.
 The LDP members had decamped from the NARC coalition as they alleged that the Memorandum of Understanding they had agreed on with Mwai Kibaki before the General Election was never fulfilled.

 In December 2007, Mr. Kenyatta backed up Mwai Kibaki for a second term.
-He withdrew from contending the seat of presidency instead he decided to contend for the seat of Gatundu South, a constituency which he had lost in 1997.
-He won the Gatundu South seat.
+He withdrew from contending the seat of presidency instead he concerted his sight in competing for the seat of Gatundu South, a constituency which he had lost in 1997.
+This time around, he won the Gatundu South seat.

 Despite the fact the General Election was smooth during the voting day, the results were not comforting.
-There were so many irregularities as it was later found out the election was rigged.
+There were a lot of irregularities during vote counting as it was later found out votes were manipulated or falsified.
 The two principals, Mwai Kibaki and his opponent Raila Odinga were blamed for contributing to the violence that ensued.

 Uhuru Kenyatta was named Finance Minister in 2009 but in January 2012 he resigned due to pressure from the opposition leaders.
-This was as a result of Uhuru Kenyatta named as one of the masterminds of post-election violence together with William Ruto.
-He was named as a suspect of crimes against humanity by the International Criminal Court (ICC) on December 15, 2010.
+Jointly with Ruto, they were indicted by the ICC as masterminds of post-election violence.
+The two principals, Kenyatta and Ruto, and four other Kenyans were named as suspects of crimes against humanity by the International Criminal Court (ICC) on December 15, 2010.